Don’t go out there… It’s FREEZING!

 We all know how cold, wet, and miserable this time of year can be in most parts of southern Australia.

 However, winter is also the season when millions – 4,1882,000 in 2019 to be exact! – of people make their annual pilgrimage to the Victorian snowfields of the Australian Alps, and the phrase “Don’t go out there….
-It’s FREEZING!”, becomes meaningless and is ignored.
+It’s FREEZING!” becomes meaningless and is ignored.

-Of those 4.1 million almost half are day visitors which means over 2 million will stay at least one night on whatever mountain they are visiting.
+Of those 4.1 million almost half are day-visitors, which means over 2 million will stay at least one night on whatever mountain they are visiting.

 As with any concentration of people there is a risk of injuries.
 Combine that concentration with physical activities such as skiing, snowboarding, hiking etc, and you increase that risk of injury many times over.

-In this post I am going to talk about Hypothermia and frostbite.
-The follow up post, Part 2 will cover physical injuries you may encounter on the snowfields, sprains and strains, broken bones, head injuries etc.
+In this post I am going to talk about Hypothermia and Frostbite.
+The follow up post, Part 2, will cover physical injuries you may encounter on the snowfields, sprains and strains, broken bones, head injuries etc.

 The hypothalamus checks our current body temperature and compares it with the normal body temperature of about 37°C.